learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is PEP 8?
+## Q. Explain the use of the 'nonlocal' keyword in Python.

 Ans.
-PEP 8 is a coding convention that lets us write more readable code.
-In other words, it is a set of recommendations.

-## Q. Explain the use of the ‘nonlocal’ keyword in Python.

-Ans.
-First, let’s discuss the local and global scope.
+First, let's discuss the local and global scope.
 By example, a variable defined inside a function is local to that function.
 Another variable defined outside any other scope is global to the function.

 Suppose we have nested functions.
 We can read a variable in an enclosing scope from inside he inner function, but cannot make a change to it.
 For that, we must declare it nonlocal inside the function.
-First, let’s see this without the nonlocal keyword.
+First, let's see this without the nonlocal keyword.

      def outer():
         a=7